Sleep Apnea Risk Factors: Are You at Risk?

 Blood Pressure

 OSA and hypertension are closely linked.
 Repeated oxygen drops during apnea events trigger a stress response that raises blood pressure over time.
-An estimated 30–50% of people with hypertension also have OSA.
+An estimated 30 to 50% of people with hypertension also have OSA.
 If you are being treated for high blood pressure, especially if it is resistant to medication, OSA may be a contributing factor.

 BMI Over 35